 Now, even with all these stunning features and attractions that the Copper Canyon offers, where do you start?
 What are the best things to do in and around Copper Canyon?

-Located in Guachochi, just 16km from Chihuahua city, Barrancas de La Sinforosa is a great place to visit if you want to provoke your adrenaline to the max.
+Located in Guachochi, just 16km from Chihuahua, Barrancas de Sinforosa (aka Barrancas de la Sinforosa) is a great place to visit to provoke your adrenaline to the max.
 This place consists of natural volcanic stones estimated to have been formed around 20-30 million years ago.

 The area extends around 80 miles along the vast Sierra Madre Occidental and can be seen from a plane to Chihuahua.
 A journey to this place will take you around one and a half hours on a dirt road, leading you to the famous Cumbres de la Sinforosa” viewpoint.